 Because god knows that orphanage in Bangalore isn’t going to be able to foot the bill for your sudden case of typhoid.

 What?
 There’s a vaccine for typhoid!
-Fuck, I really need to update my shots…
+Crap, I really need to update my shots…

 Shoutout from Will – The OG Broke Backpacker: Have fun on your backpacking adventure, but please do get insurance – take it from someone who has racked up tens of thousands of bucks on an insurance claim before, you need it.